 The following individuals and groups serve in official advisory capacities throughout the policy development process:

 Internal Auditor.
-The Internal Auditor works in tandem with the University Policy Team by: Reviewing procedures to ensure internal controls are in place, reviewing new and revised policies prior to approval to ensure that compliance issues are appropriately addressed, will include independent tests of policy compliance during the audit process, and includes recommendations for management actions for those policy areas that reflect potential risks and control deficiencies.
+The Internal Auditor supports the policy development process by: Reviewing procedures to ensure internal controls are in place, reviewing new and revised policies prior to approval to ensure that compliance issues are appropriately addressed.
+As appropriate, the Internal Auditor schedules audits of policy implementation as part of the full development and renewal process.

 Policy Advisory Group (PAG).
-The PAG is comprised of administrative representatives from each division.
-PAG is chaired by the University Policy Administrator (UPA), who also serves as an ex-officio member.
+The PAG is comprised of administrative representatives from across campus.
 PAG reviews policy proposals and fully-developed policies prior to review and approval by PEG.
-PAG members also surface policy needs and conduct regular assessment of the process.
+PAG members also identify policy needs and conduct regular assessment of the process.

 Policy Executive Group (PEG).
-The PEG is comprised of the President’s Senior Team (except University Counsel) and the Internal Auditor.
-The Internal Auditor serves as an ex-officio member of the group.
-The University Counsel serves as counsel to the group.
+The PEG is comprised of the President’s Senior Team, except University Counsel.
+The University Counsel serves as legal counsel to the group.
 PEG reviews and approve policy proposals and fully-developed policies.
-PEG also sets policy development priorities, approves the Annual Policy Development Calendar, and reviews results of assessments to determine if modifications are needed to the policy development and renewal process.
+PEG also sets policy development priorities and reviews results of assessments to determine if modifications are needed to the policy development and renewal process.

 University Counsel.
-The University Counsel works in tandem with the University Policy Team by: Communicating new and updated external regulations, mandates, and policies that must be incorporated into university policies, and reviewing from a legal perspective new and revised policies prior to final approval.
+The University Counsel supports the policy development process by: Communicating new and updated external regulations, mandates, and policies that must be incorporated into university policies, and reviewing from a legal perspective new and revised policies prior to final approval.

-University Policy Administrator (UPA).
+University Policy Administrators (UPA).
 The UPA is responsible for all front-facing policy development activities.
 The UPA chairs the Policy Advisory Group (PAG).

 University Policy Coordinator (UPC).
 The UPC is responsible for all back-office policy development activities.
 The UPC maintains the Policy Library, provides the University with regular policy updates, and schedules and attends all policy-related meetings.